bkesterbyld/maroon-potato/src/pages/index.md

   - title: ''
     subtitle: ''
     content: >
-      #### Get things done faster than ever before
+      #### Ship faster without having to learn anything

       Above is a data and logic service that replaces databases, backend frameworks, app servers, containers, DevOps and backend QA.
-We free your brain to focus on UX, client logic and other higher level work.
+We free your brain to focus on UX, client logic and other higher level work and get things done fast.
     actions: []
     video_embed_html: ''
     media_position: top